 The Professional package, on the other hand, comes with added features like custom domains, site statistics, and extra marketing features.
 If you ramp up to “Premium”, then you get access to third-party integrations, custom code, product badges, Facebook ads, pop-up notifications, advanced ecommerce analytics and so much more.

 Essentially, it's the difference between having a basic solution for your online store, and something tailor-made for ecommerce.

-Square Online Store Review: UI and Ease of Use
+Square Online Review: UI and Ease of Use

-No matter what you pay for your Square online store, you're going to get great user experience.
+No matter what you pay for your Square Online, you're going to get great user experience.

 Once you've got an account with Square, it only takes a few minutes to set up your site.